zostay/RakuWAPI/README.md

     &app.wrap(&my-middleware);
     &app;

-Here we load some libraries from our main application, we define a simple P6SGI app, we apply some middleware, and then end with the reference to our application.
+In this example, we load some libraries from our imaginary main application, we define a simple P6SGI app, we apply some middleware (presumably exported from `MyApp::Middleware`), and then end with the reference to our application.
 This is the typical method by which an application server will load an application.

 It is recommended that such files identify themselves with the suffix .p6w when a file suffix is useful.